Purvijain1234/Photo-Sketch-App/README.md

-# 🖼️ Sketchify-App ✏️
+# 🎨 Sketchify-App

-Sketchify-App converts any photo into a **pencil sketch** using Python and OpenCV.
-It applies grayscale conversion, inversion, Gaussian blur, and blending to produce a realistic sketch effect.
+Sketchify is a simple Streamlit + OpenCV app that transforms your images into creative styles like pencil sketch, cartoon, grayscale, blur, and edge detection.

 ---

 ## 🚀 Features

-- Convert any photo into a pencil sketch
+- Upload any .jpg, .jpeg, or .png image
+- Apply effects instantly:
+-- Original
+-- Pencil Sketch
+-- Cartoon
+-- Grayscale
+-- Blur
+- Side-by-side comparison (Original vs. Processed)
+- Download the processed image
 - Simple and lightweight (uses only OpenCV)
-- Works with all image formats supported by OpenCV
 - Fast processing

 ---